NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SIM.rst

 This panel is provided for users to quickly create simple shear models of a building.
 The panel, as shown in :numref:`fig-mdof` is divided into 3 frames:

 #.
 The top left frame allows the user to specify the number of stories and properties that are constant for every floor and story in the building.
 The following properties are available: floor weight, story height, torsional stiffness, initial stiffness, yield strength, and hardening ratio for each direction in each story.
-The user has the option of specifying values for eccentricty of mass in :math:`x` and :math:`y` directions, and eccentricities for the location of the response quantaties.
+The user has the option of specifying values for eccentricity of mass in :math:`x` and :math:`y` directions, and eccentricities for the location of the response quantities.
 Here, the one and two directions are orthogonal :math:`x` and :math:`y` axes in plan view.

 #.
 The lower left frame allows the user to override the structural parameters above for individual floors and stories.